200106-UTA-PRS-NET/P2-Viewz/README.md

 We will be using the MVC Framework for our interface and communication to and from our API.
 Postman will be used to test our API functionality.
 We have already set up CI to publish our application on Azure.
+This is to lower the probability of error when ready to deploy among other things.